thiippal/stats-for-multimodality/README.md

 ### chi-square test

-Noe lets do exactly the same for the chi-square test.
+Now lets do exactly the same for the chi-square test.
 Here we take the data from Kong as given in the paper: [here](./kong-data.csv) (Kong's data comparing the Sun and the Oriental Daily).
 The structure of this data frame is a little more interesting as, as described in our paper, we are dealing here with a 2x3 contingency table, with two newspapers and counts for three kinds of multimodal information: text, photographs and diagrams.
 This means that we should obtain both sensible rows and columns in the resulting data frame when we import it.
 Using the import tool as before to create the data frame generates the following code:

 ```
 ibrary(readr)